 In addition, the supply chain for the manufacturing of our product candidates is complicated and can involve several parties.
-If we were to experience any supply chain issues, our product supply could be seriously disrupted.
-We expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trials for CPI-006 and CPI-818 and as we commence any clinical trials for additional product candidates.
+If we were to experience any supply chain issues, including as a result of the COVID-19 pandemic, our product supply could be seriously disrupted.
+We expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trials for mupadolimab, CPI-818 and ciforadenant and as we commence any clinical trials for additional product candidates.